StackVista/stackstate-docs/stackpacks/integrations/traefik.md

 ## Troubleshooting

-You can verify whether the StackState Trace Agent has received the traces, by setting the logging level to debug and checking the `trace-agent.log`:
+To verify whether the StackState Trace Agent has received traces, set the logging level to debug and check the `trace-agent.log`:

 {% tabs %}